alexprengere/reservoir/README.md

 A reservoir sampling implementation based on [this blog](http://erikerlandson.github.io/blog/2015/11/20/very-fast-reservoir-sampling/), using high-fidelity approximation to the reservoir sampling-gap distribution.

+You can hit ctrl+C during the command execution, the signal will be caught and the sample will be printed on stdout.

 ```bash
 $ cat HUGE_FILE_BILLIONS_OF_LINES.txt | ./reservoir.py 1000
 # wait, when bored, hit ctrl+C